-- the DBS application has been made in advance; - a satisfactory check of the barred list, plus vetting and other relevant checks have been completed satisfactorily; - appropriate safeguards are in place (for example, monitored supervision) and reviewed at least every two weeks; - the person in question is informed what these safeguards are, and a note is added to the single central register and evidence kept of the measures put in place.
+- the DBS application has been made in advance; - a satisfactory check of the barred list, plus vetting and other relevant checks have been completed satisfactorily; - appropriate safeguards are in place (for example, monitored supervision) and reviewed at least every two weeks under a formal risk assessment held on file; - the person in question is informed what these safeguards are, and a note is added to the single central register and evidence kept of the measures put in place.

-No member of staff can have access to boarding houses or take up employment in boarding houses until the School has seen a satisfactory, enhanced DBS Certificate.
+No employees can have access to boarding houses or take up employment in boarding houses until the School has seen a satisfactory, enhanced DBS Certificate.